yutiansut/ReactiveTrader/README.md

 Requirements:
  - Visual Studio 2012/13
- - the [TypeScript Visual Studio plugin](http://www.microsoft.com/en-us/download/details.aspx?id=34790) - if you want to play with the JavaScript version of ReactiveTrader.
+ - the [TypeScript Visual Studio plugin](http://www.typescriptlang.org/) - if you want to play with the JavaScript version of ReactiveTrader.
+We are using TypeScript 1.0.

 Steps: